hazelcast/hazelcast-reference-manual/src/Map-Persistence.md

 <br></br>
 ***RELATED INFORMATION***

-*For more MapStore/MapLoader code samples please see [here](https://github.com/hazelcast/hazelcast-code-samples/tree/master/distributed-map/mapstore/src/main/java).*
+*For more MapStore/MapLoader code samples please see <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/distributed-map/mapstore/src/main/java" target="_blank">here</a>.*
 <br></br>

 Hazelcast supports read-through, write-through, and write-behind persistence modes which are explained in the subsections below.